-- Lydia Tang (MS '15) assisted in creating the Archival Workers Emergency Fund and spearheaded creating the Archivists at Home document with the SAA Accessibility & Disability Section Steering Committee.
+- Lydia Tang (MS '15) assisted in creating the Archival Workers Emergency Fund and spearheaded the creation of the Archivists at Home document in collaboration with the SAA Accessibility & Disability Section Steering Committee.

 - When COVID-19 shut down the planned pop-up book exhibit at Clarke Historical Library at Central Michigan University, Bryan Whitledge (MS '11) produced a series of mini-videos for people to enjoy the pop-ups online.
 Whitledge is the archivist/manager for University Digital Records.